-UTC has a COVID-19 contact tracing program in collaboration with the Chattanooga-Hamilton County Health Department following CDC guidelines.
-UTC has assisted with community contact tracing in Hamilton County since March, when the pandemic emerged.
+The University’s COVID-19 contact tracing program is in collaboration with the Hamilton County Health Department following CDC guidelines.
+UTC has assisted with community contact tracing since the pandemic emerged in 2020.

-The general process of contact tracing involves interviewing a positive case to assess health status and to help identify household contacts and close contacts.
+Contact tracing involves interviewing a positive case to assess health status and help identify household members and close contacts.
 Other types of information may also be used to identify contacts.

-Positive cases are required to isolate themselves for at least 10 days.
-If a positive case is symptomatic, isolation may be longer than 10 days.
-In general, household contacts are those who live with the positive case, while close contacts are those who have been within six feet of the positive case for more than 10 minutes or have had direct exposure to respiratory secretions.
+Positive cases are required to self-isolate for at least 10 days.
+If a positive case is symptomatic, isolation may be longer.
+In general, household contacts are those who live with the positive case; close contacts are those who have been within six feet of the positive case for more than 15 minutes or have had direct exposure to respiratory secretions.

 The Campus Contact Tracing Team monitors positive cases and their household and close contacts through the end of isolation and quarantine.
-Monitoring is important for reinforcing isolation and quarantine guidelines while checking on the health status of the case and contacts.
+This is important to reinforce isolation and quarantine guidelines while monitoring the health status of the case and contacts.

 All students and employees are responsible for monitoring their health daily.
-UTC students and employees are asked to promptly respond to communications from the Campus Contact Tracing Team to help protect the entire community.
-The University will protect the identity and privacy of individuals diagnosed with COVID-19 in accordance with applicable privacy laws and regulations.
+For the benefit of the entire community, students and employees must promptly respond to communications from the Campus Contact Tracing Team.
+The identity and privacy of those diagnosed with COVID-19 is protected in accordance with privacy laws and regulations.